7/G Rainbow Colony: Release

-7G Rainbow Colony was given an A (adults only) certificate by the censor board.
-Despite this, in Chennai, minors were caught watching the film.
+7/G Rainbow Colony was released on 15 October 2004, and 7G Brindavan Colony on 6 November the same year.
+The film was given an A (adults only) certificate by the censor board.
+Despite this, in Chennai, minors were caught watching the film in a theatre.
 For allowing this to happen, four people attached to the theatre were arrested, including the booking clerk who sold the ticket, the usher who took the minors to the seat, the theatre manager and one of the partners of the theatre complex.

 7G Brindavan Colony was re-released on 22 September 2023.

 Critical reception

 Shobha Warrier of Rediff.com said that "Selvaraghavan has once again displayed his skill making a movie that is touching without being mushy, and believable because of its realism".
 Malini Mannath of Chennai Online wrote "[..] in '7/g....' missing is the crisp narration and focus.
 The screenplay meanders, the narrative style is jerky, the situations seeming like they were thrust into the narration as after-thoughts.
 Also the hangover of his earlier films is clearly evident".
 Sify wrote, "Unlike other contemporary film makers running after superstars and making formula films, Selvaraghavan pushes the cinematic envelope and brings savvy freshness to the form, hitherto unexplored".
 Malathi Rangarajan of The Hindu wrote, "Comparisons are odious and at the same time inevitable.
 Especially when the director's earlier film had been a carefully planned and commendably executed one".
 Idlebrain.com gave 7G Brindavan Colony a rating of three-and-three quarters out of five and noted that "Doing a tragic climax and making it commercially acceptable is one hell of a task.
 And Sri Raghava succeeded in it".